DNACENSolutions/dnac_ansible_workflows/workflows/provision/README.md

 # PROVISION Workflow Playbook
-This workflow playbook automates the process of assigning device to sites, provisioning, reprovisioning and deleting devices in Cisco DNA (Catalyst Center) inventory. it is supported from Catalyst Center Release version 2.3.7.6
+This workflow playbook automates the process of assigning device to sites, provisioning, reprovisioning and deleting devices in Cisco DNA (Catalyst Center) inventory.

+it is supported from Catalyst Center Release version 2.3.7.6

 ## Workflow Main Tasks
-- Site Assignment: Assign a device to a site_hierarchy without provisioning
+- **Site Assignment**: Assign a device to a site_hierarchy without provisioning
-- Device Provision: Assign a device to site and provision.
+- **Device Provision**: Assign a device to site and provision.
-- Device Re-provision: Re-provision an already provisioned device.
+- **Device Re-Provision**: Re-provision an already provisioned device.
-- Device Un-provision: Remove a provisioned device from the inventory.
+- **Device Un-Provision**: Remove a provisioned device from the inventory.

 To run this workflow, follow the README.md instruction